Edict of Romorantin

-The Edict of Romorantin, was a decree designed to alter the prosecution of heretics promulgated by the king of France Francis II in May 1560.
+The Edict of Romorantin, was a decree designed to alter the prosecution of heretics, promulgated by the King of France, François II, in May 1560.
 The decree came in the wake of the Amboise conspiracy in which many Protestant Huguenots had participated.
-Conscious due to this that the previous policy of persecution embodied in the edicts of Châteaubriant and Compiègne had failed, the crown and chancellor altered their strategy, delineating for the first time between heretics and rebels.
-The edict would transfer the prosecution of heretics who had committed no other offence, to the ecclesiastical courts, which lacked the power to give death sentences.
-The edict would be confirmed in January 1561 then superseded, first by the edict of July which maintained its provision concerning ecclesiastical courts, and then the more radical Edict of Saint-Germain.
+Conscious that the previous policy of persecution embodied in the edicts of Châteaubriant and Compiègne had thus failed, the crown and the chancellor altered their strategy by distinguishing for the first time between heretics and rebels.
+The edict would transfer the prosecution of heretics who had committed no other offence to the ecclesiastical courts, which lacked the power to give death sentences.
+The edict would be confirmed in January 1561 then superseded, first by the Edict of July, which maintained its provision concerning ecclesiastical courts, and by the more radical Edict of Saint-Germain.

 Persecution and Amboise

 Henri II

 During the reign of Henry II several attempts were made to crush the nascent Protestant movement in France.
 With the edicts of Chateaubriant (1551) Compiegne (1557) and Ecouen (1559) he sought to tackle this issue, however distracted as he was by the Habsburg–Valois Wars he was unable to devote his full attention to crushing heresy.
-When at last those wars were concluded in 1559 with the peace of Cateau Cambresis he prepared to switch his focus to the matter of heresy, however during a joust celebrating the peace he was struck by a lance, and died, leaving his young son Francis II on the throne.
-The substance of his policy had been in the model of the Spanish system, with Chambre Ardente established to collectively burn accused heretics and special commissioners who would be sent out into the provinces to oversee heresy cases.
+When at last those wars were concluded in 1559 with the Treaty of Cateau-Cambrésis he prepared to switch his focus to the matter of heresy, however during a joust celebrating the peace he was struck by a lance, and died, leaving his young son François II on the throne.
+The substance of his policy had been in the model of the Spanish system, with the Chambre Ardente established to collectively burn accused heretics and special commissioners who would be sent out into the provinces to oversee heresy cases.

-Francis II and Amboise
+François II and Amboise

 His son initially sought to continue and further his policy; with suspected houses of Protestant worship to be razed, and landlords to be prosecuted for harbouring heretics among their tenants.
 However he faced growing pushback due to the amount of the judiciary that had now converted to Protestantism.
-Further issues arose in the more militant demonstration of the Amboise conspiracy where a cabal of provincial Protestant nobles attempted to seize him, so as to remove him from the influence of his uncles, Francis, Duke of Guise and Charles, Cardinal of Lorraine.
+Further issues arose in the more militant demonstration of the Amboise conspiracy where a cabal of provincial Protestant nobles attempted to seize him, so as to remove him from the influence of his uncles, François, Duke of Guise and Charles, Cardinal of Lorraine.

 Aftermath of Amboise

-With this coup a failure, Francis was left with a decision of what to do with the eclectic group of rebels involved in the conspiracy.
+With this coup a failure, François was left with a decision of what to do with the eclectic group of rebels involved in the conspiracy.
 The tumult had involved both nobles like the baron de Castlenau or La Renaudie, but also many unarmed preachers who had believed themselves to be attempting to present a petition to the king.
 As such while all the nobles were executed, the Edict of Amboise (1560) was promulgated, pardoning those who had been convicted of heresy offences alone, provided they returned to live good Catholic lives.
 This was explained to the Parlements as a result of the king not desiring to open his reign with bloodshed.